Soon I'm doing a 5-day bone broth fast.

 - So my sister is doing it to lose more weight and hopefully get off her diabetes drug Metformin once and for all.

-- I asked Kent to join us because there were a few mentions in the talks about how periodic long fasts like these can prevent Alzheimers.
+- I asked Kent to join us because there were a few mentions in the talks about how periodic long fasts like these can prevent Alzheimers, which runs in his family.
 (As well as shorter fasts as a regular part of life, which Kent already does.)

 - I'm doing it for my own reasons…